Rethinking community & everyone's need for belonging

-The Church has an important role and biblical mandate to not only be good neighbours but also provide hospitality, restoration, reconciliation and hope to those around us.
+The Church has an important role and biblical mandate to not only be nice neighbours but good neighbours that extend hospitality, restoration, reconciliation and hope to those around us.
 These outward faith actions, when rooted in love, are easier said than done – not to mention really, really messy.

-With the rise of government social service needs, a disgraceful past with residential schools and 60’s scoop, and the natural busyness of life, the Church in general has not been adequately aware, equipped or connected to be a trusted prominent leader in our nation for the welfare of our vulnerable children and their families.
-Yet, caring for the marginalized has always been the DNA of our faith and has proven for thousands of years to be the catalyst and advocate for the unseen; so we simply want to bring the Church back to its roots with meaningful supports, greater awareness, and relevant tools to respond effectively.
+With the rise of social services needs, a disgraceful past with residential schools and 60’s scoop, and the natural busyness of life, the Church in general has not been adequately connected, equipped or active to be a trusted example of effectively journeying with vulnerable children and their families.
+Yet, caring for the marginalized has always been the DNA of our faith and has proven for thousands of years to be the catalyst and advocate for the marginalized.
+Our passion, as Forever Families of Canada is to bring the Church back to its roots with meaningful supports, greater awareness, and relevant tools to respond effectively.
 The challenge is not lost on us.

 Here’s the exciting part.
-We are not just going to philosophize about this, we are going to gather together, equip each other, and roll up our sleeves to get messy.
-Church leaders, professionals, parents and everyday good neighbors are gathering at the BELONG SUMMIT 2016 in Winnipeg, MB this November 4-5.
+This isn't ideology, but a movement that this transpiring.
+We are going to gather together, equip each other, and roll up our sleeves to get messy.
+Church leaders, professionals, parents and everyday good neighbors are gathering at the BELONG SUMMIT 2016 in Winnipeg, MB this November 4-5, 2016.
 It is free for the whole family.
-Check out www.Belong2016.com for more information and to register.

 Belong Summit is an unprecedented national faith-based event, bringing together the Christian community, along with some government, helping professionals, and community partners as we explore ways to address child-welfare disparity with effective and informed response.
 There is something for everyone, because everyone in the church has an important piece to this puzzle.

 Hey Belong Summit 2018 is just around the corner - November 9-10!